 Multi-cloud security requires defense in depth.
 Here’s my implementation approach:

-Use a centralized identity provider (AWS Cognito, Azure AD, or Google IAM) with federation to all cloud providers:
+Use a centralized identity provider (AWS Cognito, Azure AD, or Google IAM) with federation to all cloud providers.
+On EKS, begin by associating the cluster with an IAM OIDC provider and creating scoped service accounts through IRSA:

 Implement a zero-trust network model with: